View Eileen Eckart's Obituary on ConnPost.com and share memories

 Eileen Eckart

-Eileen Eckart, age 83, of Stratford, passed away peacefully on January 16, 2020 at Bridgeport Hospital with her loving son, Jonathan C. Eckart at her side.
+Eileen Eckart, age 83, passed away peacefully on January 16, 2020 at Bridgeport Hospital with her loving son, Jonathan C. Eckart, at her side.
 She was born January 20, 1936 in Greenport, Long Island to Mary and Harold Whaley and was predeceased by her husband, Charles L. Eckart.

-She is survived by her only son, Jonathan C. Eckart (fiancée Donna); grandchildren, Travis (fiancée Amber); granddaughter, Summer; siblings, Frank Whaley, Elizabeth (Whaley) Trapanese, and Michael Whaley; nieces Dawn, Lisa, Susan, Nancy, and nephews, Rick, Paul, Peter, and their families.
-In addition to her husband, she was predeceased by her nephew, Bruce.
+She is survived by her only son, Jonathan C. Eckart (fiancée Donna); grandson, Travis (fiancée Amber) and granddaughter Summer.

+In addition to her husband, she was also predeceased by siblings Frank Whaley and Elizabeth (Whaley) Trapanese; and nephew, Bruce and is survived by brothers, James Whaley and Michael Whaley; sisters-in-law; Janet and Geraldine; nieces, Dawn, Lisa, Susan and Nancy; nephews, Rick, Paul and Peter; and their families.

 Eileen met Charles in California where he was stationed in the Navy.
-The Navy and their life together brought them to many places; Maryland, New Jersey, Connecticut, Florida and back to Stratford where she loved, stayed and called home.
+The Navy and their life together brought them to many places; Maryland, New Jersey, Connecticut, Florida and back to Stratford, CT where she loved, stayed, and called home.

 At her request, all services will be private.
 Please visit www.pisteyfuneralhome.com to express condolences.